LDSSA/ds-prep-course-2023/README.md

 ### **1.6 Testing the workflow**

-Finally, test the workflow ([next section](#2-learning-unit-workflow)) on `"Week 00"` before April 4.
+Finally, test the workflow ([next section](#2-learning-unit-workflow)) on `"Week 00"` March 31st.
 This folder is used to give instructors guidelines to produce the learning units.
 We are also using it to ensure that you are able to run and submit a learning unit.

 <br>